Wollongong Entertainment Centre: Sporting events

-The venue is the home of the Illawarra Hawks who play in the Australasian-based National Basketball League (NBL).
+The venue is the home of the Illawarra Hawks who play in the National Basketball League (NBL).
 During Hawks games it is referred to as "The Sandpit" in reference to being next to the beach.
-It is also an adaptation of the Hawks former home, the Beaton Park Stadium, which was commonly known as "The Snakepit".
 The Hawks are the only original club left in the NBL.

 The record attendance for an event at the WIN Centre is 5,839, set on 18 February 2005, when the Hawks played their regular season finale against the Sydney Kings.

+In November 2025, it was named as the venue for all matches of the 2026 Wheelchair Rugby League World Cup.

 Naming rights

 The naming rights to both facilities are owned by WIN Corporation, a Wollongong-based media company which owns the television network, WIN.

+Proposed redevelopment

+On 23 January 2026, the Minns ministry announced a $17 million funding boost in order to allow planning for a brand new entertainment centre to commence.
+Unlike the simultaneously announced partial redevelopment of WIN stadium, a entirely new indoor arena will be built on the site of the current venue, to be named WIN Arena.
+The new precinct will nearly double the capacity of the current venue, going from 5,300 seats to 9,500 seats.
+The initial announced cash injection will cover the design, reporting and tendering stage of the project, however, the premier committed ongoing funding to the project.
+No timeline for the new arena's construction has yet been announced.